Please note that the website might not function correctly using an outdated browser. We recommend updating your browser

 The board also validates the corporate responsibility report annually.
 Corporate responsibility related questions are a regular part of the performance evaluation of Sampo plc’s Board of Directors, to increase the board-level focus on these matters.
 The self-assessment is independent and completed annually.
 The board has assigned its Audit Committee to monitor Sampo Group’s corporate responsibility reporting and activities.
 To develop and enhance the Board of Directors and its Audit Committee’s knowledge of corporate responsibility at Sampo, to create discussion, and to receive feedback to support the work, corporate responsibility is also regularly on the agenda of the Audit Committee meetings during each year.

 The Group Chief Financial Officer (CFO) directs the Corporate Responsibility Unit and operates as the Chairman of the Group’ Corporate Responsibility Steering Group.
 The steering group provides management perspective, sets direction for corporate responsibility work, and approves the group-level corporate responsibility program.
 It also acts as a platform for information exchange between the Group companies.
-The members of the steering group are: Group CFO (chairman), Group CIO, Group CRO, Group Legal Counsel (secretary), Head of Investor Relations and Group Communication, Head of Corporate Responsibility, If's CFO, Mandatum Life's CEO, and Topdanmark's Head of Investor Relations, Communication and CSR.
+The members of the steering group are: Group CFO (chairman), Group CIO, Group CRO, Group Legal Counsel (secretary), Head of Investor Relations and Group Communication, Head of Corporate Responsibility, If's CFO, Mandatum Life's CEO, Topdanmark's Head of Secretariat (Strategy and CSR) and Hastings’ Director of Business Services.
 Reporting on each steering group meeting is provided to the Group CEO and President.

 The Corporate Responsibility Unit, led by the Head of Corporate Responsibility, is responsible for the development and coordination of corporate responsibility at group level.
 The unit prepares the group level corporate responsibility program and sets schedules and requests and provides group-level guidance to the subsidiaries.
 The aim of the corporate responsibility program is to direct the corporate responsibility activities of the Group toward the most material topics in a structured manner.
 It provides a group-level approach, objectives, and targets for corporate responsibility.
 The program applies to the entire Sampo Group, including the subsidiaries If, Topdanmark, and Mandatum Life.